-Nicholas Cane is a Director in DeSimone’s Risk Management Services practice.
+Nicholas Cane is a Managing Director in DeSimone’s Construction Consulting Services practice.
 He is an engineering and construction specialist in coastal and marine works.
 His professional background includes coastal and marine structure design, hydrodynamics, sediment transport, and coastal flood and inundation mapping.
 As an industry leader in construction risk management in the marine environment, Mr. Cane provides expert guidance for data collection, and mathematical and physical modelling of marine and coastal environments to support environmental studies and impact assessments.

 With his recent industry experience of Project Management Consulting (PMC), Front End Engineering Design (FEED) and Engineering, Procurement and Construction (EPC), Mr. Cane can provide in-depth expertise for many aspects of large infrastructure mega projects in the oil and gas industries, chemicals export facilities, waterfront developments and maritime ports.